kimchanglong0128/research_portfolio/README.md

 One-shot personalization often leads to **identity drift**, where generated outputs gradually deviate from the target subject.
-This issue appears across architectures (U-Net, SDXL, DiT) and tuning methods (LoRA, DreamBooth, Adapters), suggesting that the root cause lies not in data scarcity but in the **instability of diffusion score dynamics and inductive biases**.
+This issue appears across architectures and tuning methods, suggesting that the root cause lies not in data scarcity but in the **instability of diffusion score dynamics and inductive biases**.

 ---